monkeytypegame/monkeytype/backend/mongo-todo.md

 - Create configSchema
 - Figure out if filteredResults.reverse(); in account.js is going to cause efficiency issues
   - Could reverse processing of results, but that would add more complexity to code
+- In order to transfer users over, users should be able to be validated through firebase until they login again, when they will use their password to login.
+If firebase confirms that the password and email are valid, the new password will be hashed and saved to the new database
+  - All data is moved and retrieved via the mongo server, just authentication uses firebase
+  - Could force users to sign in again immediately in order to transfer users' passwords faster
+    - Is it worth the inconvenience though.

 ## After beta is ready